 Subscribe to our newsletter.
 Plus, get access to the latest and greatest content from BuzzAura.

-For most adults, owning a home can be a big and tough decision.
-To live in the average $300,000 houses, people either save for years or apply for a mortgage and spend decades paying it off.
-But this 13-year-old boy named Luke built his house completely on his own, with just $1500!
-How did he do it?
+For most people, buying a home can be a big and tough decision.
+To live in a $300,000 house, you either save for years or turn to a mortgage and then spend decades paying it off.
+But with just $1,500, 13-year-old boy Luke Thill built his house totally on his own!
+How did he make it?
+Let's have a look.

-School summers in Dubuque, Iowa were quite long, so Luke Thill started getting bored and wanted something to do.
-While browsing Youtube, several videos about “Tiny Houses” caught his attention.
-This kind of home can satisfy all the needs of a regular sized house but in a tiny package, and Luke decided instantly that was what he wanted.
+School summers in Dubuque, Iowa were very long, and Luke quickly became bored and wanted to do something to kill time.
+While browsing Youtube, some videos about "Tiny Houses" attracted his attention.
+This kind of house can easily satisfy all the needs of a regular sized family.
+Almost instantly, Luke knew what he wanted to do that summer.

-After all, a 13 years-old boy was supposed to play video games or hang out with friends, pulling all the resources to build a house didn’t sound like what Luke could do.
-To get the project started, he turned to his parents for help, who gave him guidance and left the rest to him.
+After all, Luke was just a 13-year-old boy who was supposed to play video games or hang out with friends.
+Collecting all the resources to build a tiny house didn’t sound like what such a young boy could do.
+Before starting the project, he asked his parents for help, and they just gave him some guides and then left the rest to himself.

-Money mattered for Luke’s dream project.
-To get enough funds, our brave little boy chose to mow lawns, clean out garages and do other chores.
-As the saying goes, where there is a will, there’s a way.
-Luke saved any penny he could and raised $1500 at last!
+Money mattered a lot to complete Luke's dream project.
+To get enough money, the little boy mowed lawns, cleaned out garages, and did many other chores for neighbors.
+As the saying goes, where there is a will, there is a way.
+Luke saved any penny he earned and finally got $1,500 in total!

-The Tiny house idea goes hand in hand with the trend of minimalism that advocates simple living and recycling.
-While working for neighbors, Luke gathered lots of useful materials which neighbors were more than happy to part with.
+The idea of tiny houses goes hand in hand with the trending minimalism, which advocates simple living and recycling.
+While working, Luke got a lot of useful materials from his neighbors, and they were more than happy to part with the ambitious boy.

 Although there are many things that you can learn from a DIY video, sometimes, you still need an expert to help, for example, wiring a house for electricity.
 Luke not only worked for money, but also for exchanging expert services.
 You see it’s important to have some warm hearted neighbors.